Thomas Dilward: Career

-His career in Britain and its then-colonies of Australia and New Zealand gave him the opportunity to appear in less racist societies, although they were not completely free of prejudice.
-Here his colour was not, it appears, a major feature in his various acts: his height was what was emphasized.
+Dilward's career in Great Britain and its then-colonies of Australia and New Zealand gave him the opportunity to appear in less racist societies, although they were not completely free of prejudice.
+In those locations, his colour was not, it appears, a major feature in his various acts; his height was what was emphasized.
 One of the most popular elements of his act in Britain was a song, “The Mulligan Guard”, which had an Irish theme.

 Death

 Dilward died in Manhattan on July 9, 1887; he was buried three days later in his hometown of Brooklyn at the Cemetery of the Evergreens.